What Is an Appraisal?

-A home purchase can be the largest transaction many might ever encounter.
-It doesn't matter if where you raise your family, a second vacation property or an investment, purchasing real property is an involved financial transaction that requires multiple parties to see it through.
+A home purchase can be the biggest financial decision some might ever encounter.
+It doesn't matter if a primary residence, an additional vacation home or one of many rentals, the purchase of real property is a complex financial transaction that requires multiple people working in concert to pull it all off.

-Most people are familiar with the parties taking part in the transaction.
-The most recognizable person in the exchange is the real estate agent.
-Then, the bank provides the financial capital needed to finance the deal.
-And the title company ensures that all aspects of the sale are completed and that a clear title transfers from the seller to the buyer.
+You're probably familiar with the parties taking part in the transaction.
+The real estate agent is the most known entity in the exchange.
+Then, the bank provides the money required to fund the deal.
+And ensuring all requirements of the sale are completed and that a clear title transfers to the buyer from the seller is the title company.

-Our first duty at T.H.E.
-Appraisers is to inspect the property to determine its true status.
-We must physically view aspects of the property, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they indeed are there and are in the condition a typical person would expect them to be.
-To ensure the stated size of the property has not been misrepresented and document the layout of the home, the inspection often includes creating a sketch of the floorplan.
-Most importantly, the appraiser identifies any obvious amenities - or defects - that would affect the value of the house.
+To ascertain the true status of the property, it's our responsibility to first conduct a thorough inspection.
+We must see features first hand, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they really exist and are in the condition a typical person would expect them to be.
+The inspection often includes a sketch of the house, ensuring the square footage is proper and conveying the layout of the property.
+Most importantly, the appraiser identifies any obvious features - or defects - that would affect the value of the property.

-Back at the office, we use two or three approaches to determining the value of real property: paired sales analysis and, in the case of a rental property, an income approach.
+Following the inspection, we use two or three approaches to determining the value of the property: sales comparison and, in the case of a rental property, an income approach.

-Here, we use information on local construction costs, the cost of labor and other elements to derive how much it would cost to replace the property being appraised.
-This figure usually sets the upper limit on what a property would sell for.
-It's also the least used predictor of value.
+Here, we analyze information on local building costs, labor rates and other elements to figure out how much it would cost to replace the property being appraised.
+This figure often sets the upper limit on what a property would sell for.
+The cost approach is also the least used predictor of value.

-Appraisers are intimately familiar with the neighborhoods in which they appraise.
-They thoroughly understand the value of specific features to the homeowners of that area.
-Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the real estate at hand.
-By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject property.
+Appraisers get to know the subdivisions in which they appraise.
+They thoroughly understand the value of certain features to the homeowners of that area.
+Then, the appraiser researches recent transactions in the vicinity and finds properties which are 'comparable' to the real estate being appraised.
+Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we add or subtract from each comparable's sales price so that they more accurately match the features of subject property.

-A true estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
+Once all necessary adjustments have been made, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
 At T.H.E.
-Appraisers, we are experts when it comes to knowing the worth of particular items in Eldora and Hardin County neighborhoods.
-This approach to value is commonly given the most consideration when an appraisal is for a home sale.
+Appraisers, we are an authority in knowing the worth of real estate features in Eldora and Hardin County neighborhoods.
+The sales comparison approach to value is most often awarded the most weight when an appraisal is for a home sale.

 Valuation Using the Income Approach

-In the case of income producing properties - rental houses for example - the appraiser may use an additional way of valuing a house.
-In this case, the amount of revenue the property produces is taken into consideration along with income produced by similar properties to give an indicator of the current value.
+In the case of income producing properties - rental houses for example - we may use a third approach to value.
+In this case, the amount of revenue the real estate yields is taken into consideration along with income produced by similar properties to determine the current value.

-Combining information from all approaches, the appraiser is then ready to state an estimated market value for the property in question.
-Note: While this amount is probably the most accurate indication of what a house is worth, it probably will not be the price at which the property closes.
-Depending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-Here's what it all boils down to, an appraiser from T.H.E.
-Appraisers will help you discover the most fair and balanced property value, so you can make wise real estate decisions.
+Combining information from all approaches, the appraiser is then ready to state an estimated market value for the property at hand.
+The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of what a property is worth.
+Depending on the specific circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+At the end of the day, an appraiser from T.H.E.
+Appraisers will help you attain the most fair and balanced property value, so you can make the most informed real estate decisions.